CampaignChain/campaignchain-docs/package/campaignchain_facebook.rst

   connected Channel (e.g. a Website page)
 - Once a Facebook update was posted, regularly collect statistical data about likes and comments
+- Ensure that the same Facebook content won't be posted within 24 hours to avoid a duplicate status message error

 Packages
 --------